WNBARookie/Laser-Tag-System/README.md

 Before starting the game, make sure to press the TAB key to automatically set the codenames for existing players or insert new players into the database.

+After entering players, click START GAME to begin playing.

+Before the game starts there is a 30 second warning to prepare.

 ## Play Action Instructions:

 \*In order to get the music to start playing, randomly click anywhere on the screen.
 This is needed due to browser restrictions needing user interaction before auto playing any audio

-After entering players, click START GAME to begin playing.

 Players will fill up in the green and red team windows.

-Before the game starts there is a 30 second warning to prepare.
+Player scores and teams scores will update when players hit other players(10 points per hit).
+The winning team score will flash.

+The Current Game Action will show who hits who and the color of the team points are awarded.

 ### Run Traffic Generator: